Trikzon/flourish/MINI_CHANGELOG.md

-## v20.2.0
+## v20.2.1
-- Update to MC 1.20.2.
-- Changed version format to follow NeoForge's <minecraft_minor>.<minecraft_patch>.<number>(-beta).
-    - Read more about it here.
-- No longer directly provide Quilt mod loader support.
-The Fabric version will likely continue to work on Quilt.
-- Add support for the NeoForge mod loader.
+- Added Ash API to required dependency list on Forge and NeoForge.

-A full changelog is hosted on [GitHub](https://github.com/Trikzon/flourish/blob/1.20.1/CHANGELOG.md).
+A full changelog is hosted on [GitHub](https://github.com/Trikzon/flourish/blob/1.20.2/CHANGELOG.md).